 High-strength steel has a strength-to-weight ratio of approximately three times that of mild steel.
 Principal applications are in mining equipment, transport, telescopic cranes, materials handling equipment, high-rise construction and forestry.
-High-hardness grades offer improved wear-life making it ideal for applications such as liners for chutes, buckets, dump trucks etc. BISALLOY[®] Armour grades are suitable for armoured personnel carriers and ballistic protection of military and civilian fixed plant and transport equipment.
+High-hardness grades offer improved wear-life making it ideal for applications such as liners for chutes, buckets, dump trucks etc. BISALLOY® Armour grades are suitable for armoured personnel carriers and ballistic protection of military and civilian infrastructure and other assets.

-BISALLOY^{} grades can be readily cut, welded, formed and drilled using similar techniques to mild steel.
+BISALLOY® grades can be readily cut, welded, formed and drilled using similar techniques to mild steel.